ImProver: Agent-Based Automated Proof Optimization: Additional Experimental Results

-Consider \autoref{fig:compfiles-read}, in which a lemma from the 2019 IMO problem 1 (from the Compfiles dataset) is optimized for readability.
-This introduces multiple new hypotheses, which generalize a \texttt{linear\_property} of the functions, and then reuses and instantiates that (and others, too) hypothesis throughout the proof, creating a significantly more declaritive, modular, and therefore readable proof.
+Consider \autoref{fig:compfiles-mix}, in which a lemma from the 2023 USAMO problem 2 (from the Compfiles dataset) is optimized for mixed declarativity and length.
+This introduces a new hypothesis, which declares a powerful intermediate lemma, which is then applied to solve the problem.
+Moreover, this declarativity is introduced in such a way that it makes the proof more concise than the original, with $3$ tactics rather than $5$.

 \paragraph{MIL: Length Optimization}